orstewar/ist346-content/labs/A.md

 IMPORTANT: You should always tear down the environment when you are finished to make sure that you free up resources!
 If you keep unused containers running your Windows VM will slow down, as there's only a finite number of resources on the host!

+Practice these steps.
+You will be doing these often in future labs.

 ## Questions

 1. What is a virtual machine?
+What is a container?
+How are they different?
 2. What is a command line interface?
-3. Define "Command Prompt"
+Command Prompt?
 1. Typically how many times to you need to clone a git repository?
 2. What command to your type to update the contents of your git repository?
 3. What is the command to change the working directory to the git repository?
-4. What is a container?
 5. What command do you type to bring up the environment for the lab?
 6. What command do you type to shut down the environment for a lab?
 7. Why is it important to tear down the lab environment when you are done?